lightcom/PasswordHashDemo/README.md

 Password Hashing Demo
 =====================

-This Java applications demonstrates of using hash of a password.
+This Java application demonstrates of using hash of a password.